twocaretcat/astro-snapshot/README.md

 ### Recommended

+Other projects you might like:

 - **👤 [Gatsby Plugin: Component to Image]**: A similar image generation plugin for the Gatsby framework.

 ### Used By

+Notable projects that depend on this one:

 - **👤 [Tally]**: A free online tool to count the number of characters, words, paragraphs, and lines in your text.
   **Tally** uses this integration to generate social images.

 ### Alternatives

+Similar projects you might want to use instead:

 - **🌐 [astro-selfie]**: A similar integration that automatically generates images for every page.